LiorZ/hdac8_thesis/thesis.rst

 	**A** - SMC1A sequence annotated with known acetylation sites and mutations, as well as peptides trimmed from the protein that predicted to bind when tested as potential acetylated peptides. (peptides > 6 residues indicate overlapping) **B** - Reproduced from [24]_ , A schema of SMC1A structure annotated with mutations that were discovered in different patients

 ..
-ORA: create venn diagram instead of table: circle for FPD, act, and mut
+(DONE) ORA: create venn diagram instead of table: circle for FPD, act, and mut
+..
+LIOR: I added a venn diagram in addition to the tables ...

 .. table:: Lysine acetylation positions in SMC1A